rec0de/glyph-api/README.md

 }
 ```

 Looks pretty straightforward, right?
-You connect to the service, call `openSession` and then control the lights using `setFrameColor`, which I strongly suspect takes 33 brightness values for each of the addressable zones --- I'll put a very minimal example on how you would use this in an app at the bottom.
+You connect to the service, call `openSession` and then control the lights using `setFrameColor`, which I strongly suspect takes 33 brightness values for each of the addressable zones — I'll put a very minimal example on how you would use this in an app at the bottom.

 # Obstacles

 There's just one problem: Nothing doesn't want you to do that.
 Let's have a look at the `com.nothing.thirdparty` package to see what's going on.
-Here's a condensed version of the `` file that is essentially the 'other end' of the `GlyphInterface` we've seen in the composer.
+Here's a condensed version of the `GlyphService.java` file that is essentially the 'other end' of the `GlyphInterface` we've seen in the composer.

 ```java
 public class GlyphService extends Service {